 Draw connectors and connect it with nodes interactively by just touch and move on the drawing area.

 View a large diagram closer or wider by zooming in and out.
 Also, you can navigate from one region to another by panning through the diagram.

 Includes a gallery of stencils, besides reusable symbols, and nodes that can be dragged onto the surface of a diagram.

-The overview panel allows you to improve the navigation experience when exploring large diagrams.
-It displays a small preview of the full diagram page that further allows users to zoom and pan within it.
+Improve the navigation experience when exploring large diagrams.
+The panel displays a small preview of the full diagram page that further allows zooming and panning within it.

 In addition to the above, there are several other features that enhance the diagramming experience.

-Gridlines provide guidance when trying to align objects.
-Precisely align nodes, connectors, and annotations easily while dragging just by snapping to the nearest gridlines.
+Gridlines help in the alignment of objects.
+Precisely align nodes, connectors, and annotations when dragging by snapping them to the nearest gridlines.